A Law for Business

 In almost every country, businesses are rising to the challenge of moving from being the cause of mass damage and destruction to becoming the solution; renewables, next generation technologies and innovation is evolving in a very different direction.
 What stops these businesses from becoming mainstream is the lack of a global law that prioritises investment to flow into activities that have minimal or no adverse impacts on both people and planet.
 They all face the same challenge: of becoming mainstream without a global legislative framework which prioritizes their business.
 Subsidies and governmental policy today does not support the green economy, and voluntary measures do not break the glass ceiling.
 Quite simply, there is no level playing-field.
 Investors do not have long-term signals; instead investment flows into old established technologies rather than new and governments are unable to implement policy that is not backed by an international legal framework.

 The Law of Ecocide is a law that will change the rules of the game.
 As set out in Polly Higgins, second book, Earth is our Business: changing the rules of the game, the number 1 rule that governs most business is to make profit without consequence.
 That law worked for a long time; now we have the knowledge that many business practices are causing mass damage and destruction.
 Often there is no intent; mostly the ecocide caused is secondary to the activity undertaken.
-To make a business case for a law of Ecocide, three things must happen: 1.create a level playing field for all; 2. give an appropriate transition period and 3. give the opportunity for industry to change on an international level.

 A law of Ecocide will help business that has ambitious ecological targets.
 Business that has a bold sustainability vision stands to benefit greatly from a law of Ecocide by removing the current restrictions to green business at source.
 By creating a law that prohibits ecocide, business is given a new rule that supercedes existing law – law that has failed to prevent adverse consequences at the highest level.
 Ecocide law creates a pre-emptive ‘think before you act’ provision; it creates a legal requirement to put people and planet first.
 When that happens, businesses that have a strong sustainability agenda will be able to fulfill their purpose.